nss-evening-cohort-16/YOU-DO-react/README.md

 - As a user, I can edit a YOU-DO by pressing a blue button that reads "EDIT"
 - As a user, when I press edit, the form should contain the YOU-DO value and the submit button text should change to "UPDATE"
 - As a user, when I press the update button on the form, any changes made to the YOU-DO should be patched to firebase and the DOM should update with the new value.
-- As an engineering hiring manager, I want to see a README that reflects the details of the project with the software engineers details and not THESE instructions.

 ### ADD CATEGORIES
 - As a user, I should be able to select from a pre-defined list of categories for the YOU-DOs I create.